😜Mummy Hot Dogs😜

 Step 1: Making Dough.

 (P.S: Pizza dough would be better because it is stretchy, easy to wrap, and browns nicely.
-Feel free to use any store-bought pizza or croissant if you don’t want to bother making the dough.)
+Feel free to use any store-bought pizza or croissant dough if you don’t want to bother making it.)

 Stir together the warm water, sugar, and yeast in a mixing bowl.
 Let this sit until it started to bubble.